 Biography

 Dr. Xijun Wang is an experienced computational chemist in computational and AI chemistry.
-Since 2021, he has served as a postdoctoral scholar in the esteemed group of Prof. Randall Q. Snurr at Northwestern University.
+He currently serves as a Research Associate in the esteemed group of Prof. Randall Q. Snurr at Northwestern University.

 He earned his Ph.D. from the University of Science and Technology of China (USTC) (ranked 93rd in the QS world ranking) in 2017, under the mentorshp of Prof. Jun Jiang.
 During his Ph.D. period, he was an exchange student at the University of California, Santa Barbara (UCSB) under the guidance of Prof. Baron G. Peters from 2015 to 2016.
 He subsequently worked as a postdoc at North Carolina State University (NCSU) from 2019 to 2021, under the guidance of Prof. Fanxing Li.
 These extensive academic exchanges and collaborations have equipped him with advanced research skills and an interdisciplinary perspective in quantum chemistry calculations, machine learning, material science, and catalysis.